 The first duty the Service Lead post will be asked to undertake is to revisit the approach of the Council to its audit function.
 Working with the Council’s Monitoring Officer to review the adopted code for corporate governance and revisit the council’s approach to testing against this.
 This is not to say that the Council’s current approach to governance is wrong but it is an opportunity to revisit both the framework in which we work and our audit practices to ensure they reflect best practice.
 This approach will demonstrate the Council’s commitment to good governance in light of the challenges and failings identified in the Annual Governance Statement.

-A consequence of these staffing changes, and pressures put on the service due to the fact it is shared with CBC has been that whilst we have been able to discharge our statutory functions through the delivery of the annual governance statement and supporting the residents through secondments to the community hubs, we have not been able to produce or progress a detailed audit work plan for the year 2020/21 sooner.
+A consequence of these staffing changes has been that whilst we have been able to discharge our statutory functions through the delivery of the annual governance statement and supporting the residents through secondments to the community hubs, we have not been able to produce or progress a detailed audit work plan for the year 2020/21 sooner.

 This is not ideal, however, given the proposed work plan substantially relates to the reviewing of actions identified within the AGS and working with teams to re-embed a strong governance environment this is not a significant risk as can be demonstrated by the update on progress of the AGS Action Plan presented to this Committee under separate cover